|Nutrition Facts (per serving)|

 Cut the baguette into two pieces, each about 12 inches long.
 Reserve any extra for another use.

+Slice the roast pork 1/4 inch thick and divide 8 ounces of it among the two sandwiches.
+Reserve any extra for another use.
 Spread one side of each baguette with half the pork pâté, and the other side with half the mayonnaise.

 Divide the slices of roast pork evenly between the two sandwiches, then layer in the pickles, sliced jalapeno, sliced cucumber and cilantro.
 Serve immediately.